ratt-ru/bullseye/README.md

 - "./bullseye.py --help" to display a full list of options
 - Enjoy

-Toy GUI is available (proof of concept demonstrator for targetted faceting)
+Toy GUI is available (proof of concept demonstrator for targeted faceting)
 - "./bullseye_frontend.py"